 According to UNEP, a Green Economy improves human well-being and social equity.
-Next to social justice and decent work, this also includes health issues as environmental conditions affect the quality of life in many different ways.
+Apart from social justice and decent work, this also includes health aspects as environmental conditions affect the quality of life in many different ways.

 This chapter deals with four different subtopics.
-First, it looks at effects on employment and education of a Green Economy.
+First, it looks at the effects on employment and education of a Green Economy.
 Then, aspects related to economic well-being and social inclusion are examined.
 The third subchapter provides examples of sustainable consumer behaviour as a way to contribute to a more sustainable and inclusive economy and a fairer globalisation.
 Finally, health issues and harmful emissions resulting from economic activities are looked at.

-5.1 Employment and education
+5.1 EMPLOYMENT AND EDUCATION

 A transition to a low-carbon and sustainable economy can provide opportunities for employment across many sectors of the economy and become a new engine of development.
-On the other hand, employment also has important impacts on the transition to a Green Economy.
+On the other hand, employment also plays an important role for the transition to a Green Economy.
 Appropriate training and education are necessary to satisfy the need of a Green Economy in terms of job qualification.
 The International Labour Organisation defines a green job as any decent job that contributes to preserving or restoring the quality of the environment whether it is in agriculture, industry, services or administration (UNEP 2008).
-Green jobs help to reduce negative environmental impact leading to environmentally, economically and socially sustainable enterprises and economies.
-They reduce consumption of energy and raw materials, limit greenhouse gas emissions, minimise waste and pollution and protect and restore ecosystems.
+Green jobs help to reduce negative environmental impacts leading to environmentally, economically and socially sustainable enterprises and economies.
+They reduce consumption of energy and raw materials, limit greenhouse gas emissions, minimise waste and pollution, and protect and restore ecosystems.

-In 2008 in Austria, 167,000 employees (full time equivalent) were working in the green sector.
-The number rose to 181,820 in 2014, equating 4.9% of the total number of employees.
+In 2008, 167,000 employees (full time equivalent) were working in the green sector in Austria.
+The number rose to 181,820 in 2014, equating to 4.9% of the total number of employees.
 Almost one job out of 20 in Austria is consequently a green job.
 Including public transportation, the number of green jobs in 2014 even reaches 209,864.

-Resource management activities encompass producers of technologies, goods and services to measure, control, restore, prevent, minimise, research and sensitise resources depletion.
-This results mainly in resource efficient technologies, goods and services that minimise the use of natural resources.
-In Austria, by far the most important resource management activity is the management of energy resources.
+Resource management activities encourage producers of technologies, goods and services to measure, control, restore, prevent, minimise, research and sensitise resource depletion.
+This results in resource-efficient technologies, goods and services that minimise the use of natural resources.
+In Austria, the most important resource management activity by far is the management of energy resources.

-In detail the federal province of Salzburg has the highest share of employees (8,633 persons) among environmental protection activities, followed by Tyrol (8,383 employees), Carinthia (6,197 employees) and Styria (6,165 employees).
+Jobs in the environmental protection sector provide a good example of green jobs throughout the Alps.
+In Austria, the federal province of Salzburg has the highest amount of employees (8,633 persons) working on environmental protection activities, followed by Tyrol (8,383 employees), Carinthia (6,197 employees) and Styria (6,165 employees).
 These are also the most important federal provinces in terms of resource management activities, albeit in a different order.
-Most of the employees can be found in Tyrol (7,903 employees), followed by Carinthia (6,285 employees), Salzburg (4,728 employees) as well as Styria (4,721 employees).
+Most of the employees in resource management can be found in Tyrol (7,903 employees), followed by Carinthia (6,285 employees), Salzburg (4,728 employees) and Styria (4,721 employees).

-For Germany, a study estimated that in 2012, around 2.2 million people were employed in the field of environmental protection in Germany (Edler & Blazejczak 2016) - see Figure 5.1-1.
-This represents 5.2% of the total employment and is thus an important sector for the labour market.
+For Germany, a study estimated that in 2012, around 2.2 million people were employed in the field of environmental protection (Edler & Blazejczak 2016) - see Figure 5.1-1.
+This represents 5.2% of total employment and is thus an important sector for the labour market.
 Between 2010 and 2012, the number of people employed in environmental protection increased by 245,000.
-The estimated figure presents the number of people in the whole economy that use part of their working hours to perform environmental protection activities or whose jobs are indirectly induced in upstream industries by environmental protection activities.
-The estimated figure for 2012 depicts the lower limit of employment in environmental protection, as a number of sectors such as ecological tourism, ecologically oriented insurance industry and product-integrated environmental protection were not included due to a lack of data.
+The estimate is based on the number of people in the whole economy that use part of their working hours to perform environmental protection activities or whose jobs are indirectly induced in upstream industries by environmental protection activities.
+The estimated figure for 2012 is a relatively low number, as several sectors such as ecological tourism, the ecologicallyoriented insurance industry and product-integrated environmental protection were not included due to a lack of data.